lbarberiscanoni/valyria-website/README.md

     - first step is giving Claude context again
         - then we drop trying to have it see it on its own simulator and instead I'll just show pictures

+- Let me complete the globals.css file and then summarize all the updates we've made to the site:

+I've made comprehensive updates to your Valyria Studios website to create a more professional, consistent, and responsive experience.
+Here's a summary of what's been done:

+### 1. Created New Components
+- **Footer Component**: Added a fully responsive footer with company info, site links, and contact information
+- **Enhanced Navigation**: Ensured the navbar works properly with active state for current pages

+### 2. Page Redesigns
+- **Home Page**: Created a modern layout with hero section, about section, featured projects, and call-to-action
+- **Services Page**: Redesigned with pricing cards, process explanation, FAQ section, and better visual hierarchy
+- **Work Page**: Improved project showcase with better layout and prominent calls-to-action
+- **Team Page**: Enhanced with leadership section, student developer cards, and "join our team" section
+- **Portfolio Pages**: Created detailed portfolio templates for individual developers

+### 3. Styling Improvements
+- **Global CSS**: Enhanced with consistent typography, spacing, and reusable components
+- **Responsive Design**: Ensured all pages work well on mobile, tablet, and desktop
+- **Component Classes**: Added utility classes for buttons, cards, typography, etc.
+- **Color Scheme**: Maintained the minimalist black/white aesthetic with proper contrast

+### 4. Features Added
+- **Call-to-Action Sections**: Added to each page to encourage visitor engagement
+- **Improved Information Architecture**: Better organization of content with clear visual hierarchy
+- **Responsive Layout**: All pages now properly adjust for different screen sizes
+- **Consistent Styling**: The brand identity is now consistent across all pages

 ## Mar 21st 2025

 - Ok let's do this